Patek Philippe VS Cartier - Which is best?

 Two very famous watch brands.
 Both like to claim that they invented the wristwatch, but which is better, a Cartier or a Patek Philippe?

-Let’s have a look at two highly popular brands Cartier and Patek Philippe.
+Let’s have a look at two highly popular brands.
 Both are historically significant brands that have been in the business long enough to develop diehard fans among watch collectors and enthusiasts.
 Let’s compare these two brands in every which way to determine which is best and more importantly, which is best for you.

 Today we will benchmark Patek Philippe and Cartier watches.
 We will compare how they measure up to one another in terms of brand popularity and brand prestige, precision and accuracy, craftsmanship and horology, innovations and achievements, price, and resale value.

-Both Patek and Cartier are popular brands.
+Both are popular brands.
 Some of the most popular, in fact.
-Both are famous for being high-end luxury names but while Patek Philippe made their name as a luxury watchmaker, Cartier built their brand on two fronts: high-end jewelry and luxury watches.
+Both are famous for being high-end luxury names but only one made its name exclusively as a top-shelf luxury watchmaker.
+Cartier built its brand on two fronts: high-end jewelry and luxury watches.
 Patek Philippe is the 3rd most popular name in Swiss luxury watches according to a recent report by a brand valuation agency called Interbrand and Cartier is one of the most popular brand names worldwide according to Forbes.

 Cartier has produced magnificently crafted, beyond expensive pieces of jewelry for the rich and famous including supplying their goods to many royal courts in Europe.
 Patek has also supplied royals and leaders of industry with their fine watches.
 They both share the same clientele, however, Patek Philippe is a name that is more revered and more respected in the luxury watch community.

 Patek Philippe has numerous collections of highly sought-after watches.
 Oftentimes one needs to be on a waiting list to get one.
-It makes no difference if you are social elite or nouveau riche, these watches are scarce since they don’t mass produce their watches the way many other watchmakers do and have a pretty exclusive distributorship.
-Some of the easier to come by models is the Calatrava which is an entry-level men's Patek Philippe watch.
+It makes no difference if you are social elite, come from old money, or if you are nouveau riche, these watches are scarce since they don’t mass produce their watches the way many other watchmakers do and have a pretty exclusive distributorship.
+One of the easier to come by models is the Calatrava which is an entry-level men's Patek Philippe watch.
 Other models such as the Nautilus can be harder to get your hands on.

 Precision & Accuracy

-Patek Philippe commands a very strict standard in terms of accuracy.
-Any watch bearing the Patek Philippe Seal is required to have -3/+2 seconds a day accuracy or better which puts Patek in league with the most precise watchmakers in the business such as Rolex and Omega.
+Patek Philippe commands a very strict standard in terms of accuracy and created its own seal.
+Any watch bearing this hallmark is required to have -3/+2 seconds a day accuracy or better which puts Patek in league with the most precise watchmakers in the business such as Rolex and Omega.

 Cartier’s mechanical watches won’t measure up to Patek Philippe in terms of precision and accuracy.
 However, they do manufacture quartz watches which, by definition, always have better accuracy than a mechanical timepiece.
 Most watch connoisseurs don’t sing the praises of quartz movements since they are battery powered and a deviation from the age-old craft of traditional watchmaking.

 Both brands take watchmaking very seriously.
 However, when it comes to horology, Patek Philippe is the Rolls Royce in the industry.
-They are a cut above the rest and won’t release a watch that isn’t perfect.
+Their watches come in stainless steel, yellow gold, rose gold, and platinum.
+Regardless of the material used, they are a cut above the rest and won’t release a watch that isn’t perfect.
 The exceptional finishing on their watches is a testament to their commitment to absolute perfection and they currently hold over one hundred patents.

 Patek Philippe has also been credited with creating some of the most mechanically complicated watches in history such as the Patek Philippe Henry Graves Supercomplication which features 24 mechanical complications that fetched over $24,000,000 at an auction (over $1,000,000 per complication!).